stormqloud/kazoo-tgbbok/README.md

 These are here so I can add to them easily.

+This stuff is not for the absolute beginner or teh expert.
+Mostly the admin that gets lost along the way.

 In reality you should already know about the following resources

 ####Websites: